MiguelSavignano/mongoid-filters/README.md

   # { :price.in: "100" }
 ```
 ## Explain
-When you filter you don't need fill all fields and the problem with this it's the form send a empty string
+When you filter you don't need fill all fields and the problem with this it's the form send a empty string.
+you need to sanitize the params delete the empty string and change price lower than to price.lte => 100
 ```ruby
  params[:item]
  # {price__gte: "", price__lte: "100"}
 ```
-you need to sanitize the params delete the empty string and change price lower than to price.lte => 100

 ## Custumize